Places to Visit in India

 Situated on the eastern edge of the Thar Desert, Jodhpur is dominated by the imposing fortress that towers above the city on a sandstone ridge.

-Undoubtedly one of India’s most romantic cities, it nestles between the glassy waters of its famous lakes and the ancient Aravelli Hills.
+Undoubtedly one of India’s most romantic cities, Udaipur nestles between the glassy waters of its famous lakes and the ancient Aravelli Hills.

 Ranthambore National Park is known for its small population of friendly tigers, who do not seem to shy away from the approach of humans.